jhsu802701/howto_rails_profile_pic/02-show.md

 ## Adding the Picture Uploader
 * Enter the command "rails generate uploader Picture".
-* Enter the command "rubocop -D".
+* Enter the command "bundle exec rubocop -D".
 You'll see offenses in app/uploaders/picture_uploader.rb.
 * Edit the .rubocop.yml file, and add app/uploaders/picture_uploader.rb to the list of files excluded from AllCops.
+* Enter the command "bundle exec rubocop -D".
+There should be no offenses.
 * Enter the command "sh git_check.sh".
 * Enter the following commands:
 ```